 “There’s an interesting thing that happens in real estate, where you come across people who have ‘made it,’” he says.
 “But there isn’t that milestone moment.
 It is simply a process…It really is the journey.
 When it becomes about the journey, instead of that specific milestone, you realize that it has become your life.
 And it’s been a wonderful, wonderful life.”

-If you are interested in learning more about how to get started in real estate investing, Harvard’s Professional Development Program offers a two-day course that will help you master the fundamentals.
+If you are interested in learning more about how to get started in real estate investing, Harvard DCE Professional & Executive Development offers a two-day course that will help you master the fundamentals.